-- 1. Persistently updating the product features so that it meets up the changing taste and preferences of the customers. - 2.
-Utilizing the advanced technology in order to increase the revenue. - 3.
-Redesigning the product, container, trademark, design and different parts of advertising and marketing. - 4.
-Selecting the tool for promoting the product plays a vital role in surviving in the market. - 5.
-Discovering various innovative techniques for usage of existing products. - 6.
-Investigating better approaches to strengthen the ways of doing the business such as online sales and warehouse sales. - 7.
-Creating a blue ocean Wee, C. H. (2016).
+1. Persistently updating the product features so that it meets up the changing taste and preferences of the customers.

+2. Utilizing advanced technology to increase revenue.

+3. Redesigning the product, container, trademark, design, and different parts of advertising and marketing.

+4. Selecting the tool for promoting the product plays a vital role in surviving in the market.

+5. Discovering various innovative techniques for usage of existing products.

+6. Investigating better approaches to strengthen the ways of doing the business such as digital sales and warehouse sales.

+7. Creating a blue ocean Wee, C. H. (2016).